hmc-cs121-admin/git-pm-workflow/code-review-dance-activity.md

 *On GitHub*
 ### (1) Set up required code reviews (if necessary) (Developer A)

-  Go to the repositories's "Settings" tab (found on the rightmost tab of the repo).
-If the settings do not appear, you may not have full permissions in the Repo.
-Whoever made the repository can fix this in their settings.
-From the left sidebar select "Branches".
-Under the "Protected Branches" select the master branch to protect it from deletion and pushes.
+  Begin by creating a repository on Github.
+Be sure to go to the repository's "Settings" tab (found on the rightmost tab of the repo).
+From the left sidebar select "Collaborators and teams".
+Now under "Collaborators" add your team member, Developer B. Make sure they join your repository now.
+While still in "Settings, from the left sidebar select "Branches".
+Under the "Protected Branches" select the master branch to protect it from deletion and pushes by making sure "Protect this branch" is checked.
 Require changes to master be made through pull-requests by ensuring that "Require pull request reviews before merging" is checked.
-You may need to uncheck "Require review from Code Owners" if your partner is just a collaborator and not an owner of the repo.
+Finally make sure that "Require review from Code Owners" is checked.
+In practice this final option will mean that only the PM, the repo owner, can approve PRs (for the sake of this exercise, this is Developer A).

 *On Command Line*
 ### (2) Create an erroneous file (Developer B)